-The book gets is name from the first two word in the Hebrew text: mishie shelomoh, which means Proverbs of Solomon.
-In the Latin translation of the Old Testament, it was shorten to the name “Proverbs,” which means “for words,” and that how it become the English name for the book.
+The book gets its name from the first two words in the Hebrew text: mishie shelomoh, which means Proverbs of Solomon.
+In the Latin translation of the Old Testament, it was shortened to the name “Proverbs,” which means “for words,” and that how it become the English name for the book.

-A proverb refers to statements which contain few words but contain a wealth of meaning.
-The book mostly contains a collection of proverbs, though there are forms of writings in Proverbs as well.
+A proverb refers to statements that contain few words but contain a wealth of meaning.
+The book mostly contains a collection of proverbs, though there are other forms of writings in Proverbs as well.

 Proverbs is a part of the wisdom literature of the Old Testament.